If your brand is not listed here, it doesn’t mean it’s not supported - it still may work, if:

 it's connected via cable (ethernet) or WiFi (so analog or USB cams are not supported

 If your devices fulfill these requirements you can just try it out and if it will not work, return your AngelBox and you will get your money back.

 Note: Angelcam-ready cameras can be connected easily and securely without AngelBox.
 If you have a commodity camera or NVR, you may also want to connect the device directly via port-forwarding for some reason (yet it's not recommended).
 Here you can find the camera compatibility list while using the direct RTSP/MJPEG connection and port-forwarding.

 The following cameras should be found automatically.

-- Samsung (Cloud models need a RTSP address entered manually)
+Samsung (Cloud models need an RTSP address entered manually)